The

 field-of-view of the detector allowing greater

-off-axis, interfering sources.
-This can be
+discrimination of off-axis, interfering sources.
+This

-photodetector that has an active area about the same size as
+area about the same size as the "blur

 - Slightly off-point the receiver to better-reject the